Skip to main content

 • Abortion itself should never be banned, however sex reveals should be banned only if abortions due to sex reveal starts affecting the sex ratio in the country

-• If the sex-ratio is not changing much, the slight discirmination wouldn’t be having severe consequences (e.g. race preferences in dating does not motivate people to behave differently, or it at least isn’t a moral/legal issue)
+• If the sex-ratio is not changing much, the slight discrimination wouldn’t be having severe consequences (e.g. race preferences in dating does not motivate people to behave differently, or it at least isn’t a moral/legal issue)

 • Child support should not be mandatory.
 There is no reason to force another person to financially support their sexual partner because the child is biologically theirs